reutlev98/Ex1_2/README.md

 ## Optimization
 - created dedicated class ('GetOutput') for printing all distances with the desired floating point.
-- created dedicated class ('GetInput') for input receiving treatment. these first two designs optimized our code by maintaining the main class simple and clean.
+- created dedicated class ('GetInput') for input receiving treatment.
 -function method of calculating the absolute value of the difference between vectors.
--minkovski calculation function who gets different p values as a input in order to be able to calculate manhattan and euclidean formulas as well. these last two optimizations prevented code duplication.
+-minkovski calculation function who gets different p values as a input in order to be able to calculate manhattan and euclidean formulas as well.

+first two designs optimized our code by maintaining the main class simple and clean. these last two optimizations prevented code duplication.

 ## How to use